 Even if this is the case, you still need to distribute these videos somehow to your users.
 Maybe you want to send videos through email, SMS, or through a Web App.
 This is what creating an integration means.
 You’re integrating multiple pieces of the workflow together.

 If you don’t know how to code, you can still create pretty awesome integrations.
 This is where tools like Zapier and Integromat come in handy.
 These integration tools don’t require code knowledge and the setup takes only a few minutes.
 They will allow you to:

 - Distribute the videos through any channel

 And voila!
 Your personalized video production is ready to start.
 There’s only one more thing to sort out.
-How will the personalized video production trigger.
-There are a few options:

 - Do a batch render of all of the videos